Keeping children safe and healthy

 Keep ahead to prevent injury

 It is important for us all to take steps and fit the necessary equipment where suitable to prevent avoidable injury and admission to hospital.
 If you are struggling with the additional costs you may be eligible for free safety equipment provided by the Somerset Safer Home Scheme.
-If your child is under five years old, speak to your health visitor for more information.
+If your child is under 5-years- old, speak to your health visitor for more information.
 The role of a health visitor.

 Top tips include: